Ready to dive deep and grow from within?

 I have also always been able to remain curious about the way larger social systems and spirituality shape the above two issues, which keeps me humble and respectful of all the differences we humans come with.

-My education in clinical mental health counseling and ongoing training in innovative trauma treatment have given me the skills and expertise on trauma, relationships, and human development that you deserve.
+My education in clinical mental health counseling and ongoing training and supervision in innovative trauma treatment have given me the skills and expertise on trauma, relationships, and human development that you deserve.

 Clients often come to me after experiences where they felt like the therapist wasn’t interested in them, didn’t extend kind understanding or offer creative challenge when needed, wasn’t a real human being in the process, or provided them with solutions instead of helping them think for themselves.
 Offering all those things is how I build trust with clients.